Justine Rakich-Kelly, Executive Director

 Nicole Silva, Staff Social Worker

 Nicole Silva is a graduate of Springfield College, where she earned a master’s degree in Social Work.
 She has her undergraduate degree in Sociology and Communication from Keene State College.
-Currently, Nicole is a Licensed Clinical Social Worker in the State of Connecticut.
-Previously Nicole has worked at the Wheeler Clinic’s Extended Day Program (EDT) and also in their Emergency Mobile Psychiatric Service Unit (EMPS).
-She spent several years working at High Road School in Wallingford as a School Social Worker for children with emotional disturbance and severe special needs.
-Recently Nicole was a School Social worker in the Manchester Public School district where she was an integral part of maintaining a school based clinic partnership with the Manchester Community Child Guidance Clinic.
-Nicole loves the outdoors and when she is not working she can be found out on the numerous trails in CT or reading a book for her book club.
-She hopes to bring her excitement and enthusiasm of working with youth and families to CLC.
+Nicole is a Licensed Clinical Social Worker (L.C.S.W) in the State of Connecticut.
+Previously Nicole has worked at the Wheeler Clinic’s Extended Day Treatment Program (EDT) and also in their Emergency Mobile Psychiatric Service Unit (EMPS).
+Nicole spent several years working at High Road School in Wallingford as a School Social Worker for children with emotional disturbance and intellectual disabilities.
+Nicole was also a School Social worker in the Manchester Public School district where she was an integral part of maintaining a school based clinic partnership with the Manchester Community Child Guidance Clinic.
+Nicole believes collaboration with community services is an important factor in working and servicing families.
+Nicole loves the outdoors and when she is not working she can be found out on the numerous trails in CT, reading a book for her book club or spending time with her family.